The following professionals lent their expertise to this article:

 Online LPN & LVN Programs: Finding the Right School

-Thinking about becoming a nurse but worried about the time and cost required?
-Online LPN/LVN programs provide a quicker and more affordable pathway into practical nursing — often in just one year.
+Online LPN/LVN programs offer a quick and affordable pathway into practical nursing — often in just one year.
 EduMed’s guide breaks down exactly how these programs work, covers tuition and admissions details, and introduces top accredited programs available right now.
 Start exploring your options and move closer to your nursing career today.

 Norma-Battaglia